konecorp/kone-api-examples/README.md

 `npm ci`

-3. Open the project in an IDE such as [Visual Studio Code](https://code.visualstudio.com/) and open `elevator-call-demo.ts`
+3. Open the project in an IDE such as [Visual Studio Code](https://code.visualstudio.com/) and open `src/elevator-call-demo.ts`
 4. Set the following variables:
    - **CLIENT_ID**, the clientId generated when creating the application in KONE API Portal
    - **CLIENT_SECRET**, the client secret received when creating the application